 The ERC directed the AboitizPower Distribution Utilities, through letters dated April 25, 2022, to file their respective Actual Weighted Average Tariff (AWAT) applications, guided by the 2021 RDWR mentioned above.
 Second entry group distribution utilities are required to file by August 25, 2022, third entry group distribution utilities by September 25, 2022 and fourth entry group distribution utilities by October 25, 2022.
-Cotabato Light has submitted its application, while Visayan Electric, Davao Light, and Subic Enerzone requested clarification from the ERC prior to filing.
+Cotabato Light has submitted its application, while Visayan Electric, Davao Light, and Subic Enerzone requested clarification on certain issues relating to the ERC's requests and are awaiting clarification from the ERC prior to filing.

-In 2022, the First Entry Group (Meralco, Cagayan Electric, and Dagupan Electric) commenced their application for a regulatory reset, which should have started in July of 2022.
+In 2022, the First Entry Group (Meralco, Cagayan Electric, and Dagupan Electric) commenced their application for a regulatory reset, which should have started in July 0f 2022.
 Due to the delays in the resolution of the application, the regulatory period began without the ERC's approval.
 This prompted Meralco to withdraw its application.
 Through ERC Resolution No. 17, series of 2024, the ERC decided to push back the next regulatory period of Meralco to commence from July 2025 up to 2029.
 Distribution utilities from the other entry groups, including the AboitizPower Distribution Utilities, are expected to commence their regulatory period thereafter after the regulatory resets of the First Entry Group are settled.